YBHwang/clova-developer-guide/en-KR/CEK/References/Custom_Extension_Message.md

   }
 }

 // Example 2.
-When a skill is disabled
+When the user has disabled a skill "request": {
-"request": {
   "type": "EventRequest",
   "requestId": "f09874hiudf-sdf-4wku-flksdjfo4hjsdf",